kestra-io/airflow-to-kestra-migration/README.md

 ## Advantages of Each Approach

 ### Airflow DAG Factory

 ✅ Possible to define task dependencies in Python

-✅ An older tool, thus in some ways more mature ecosystem ✅ Larger OSS community, wider variety of documentation ❌ That larger source of possible documentation is a double-edged sword, as the downside is that you need to sift through a lot of outdated documentation and examples that are not relevant anymore or poor quality examples with no single ownership
+✅ An older tool, thus in some ways more mature ecosystem

+✅ Larger OSS community, wider variety of documentation

+❌ That larger source of possible documentation is a double-edged sword, as the downside is that you need to sift through a lot of outdated documentation and examples that are not relevant anymore or poor quality examples with no single ownership

 ❌ Complex setup with multiple separate Python files

-❌ No built-in autocompletion or syntax validation for YAML configuration ❌ Duplicated management of Python functions and YAML configuration ❌ Error-prone due to separate Python and YAML definitions, easy to break simply by renaming a function name; no true separation of business logic and configuration, as in the end they are tightly coupled together
+❌ No built-in autocompletion or syntax validation for YAML configuration

+❌ Duplicated management of Python functions and YAML configuration

+❌ Error-prone due to separate Python and YAML definitions, easy to break simply by renaming a function name; no true separation of business logic and configuration, as in the end they are tightly coupled together

 ### Kestra

-✅ Everything-as-code: entire flow can be defined in a single, portable YAML file ✅ Rich built-in plugin ecosystem that works out of the box without having to install and manage any additional Python packages
+✅ Everything-as-code: entire flow can be defined in a single, portable YAML file

+✅ Rich built-in plugin ecosystem that works out of the box without havi

-✅ Intuitive templating system that allows you to use variables and expressions in a simple and easier to debug way ✅ Built-in autocompletion and syntax validation in YAML Editor ✅ True separation of business logic and configuration, as everything is defined in a single YAML file and your business logic can optionally be defined in fully independent Namespace Files; there's no coupling between the two, so you can change your business logic without having to worry about breaking the workflow configuration
+✅ Intuitive templating system that allows you to use variables and expressions in a simple and easier to debug way

+✅ Built-in autocompletion and syntax validation in YAML Editor

+✅ True separation of business logic and configuration, as everything is defined in a single YAML file and your business logic can optionally be defined in fully independent Namespace Files; there's no coupling between the two, so you can change your business logic without having to worry about breaking the workflow configuration

-❌ Not possible to define task dependencies in Python, declarative language-agnostic YAML definition is used instead ❌ Some extra learning curve for Airflow users (albeit the syntax is straightforward and the flow can be defined also from No-Code or from built-in AI agent)
+❌ Not possible to define task dependencies in Python, declarative language-agnostic YAML definition is used instead

+❌ Some extra learning curve for Airflow users (albeit the syntax is straightforward and the flow can be defined also from No-Code or from built-in AI agent)

 ## Getting Started